Kankarollo/webApplication/README.md

 # webApplication
-Small web application to train flask usage.
+Small web application in python to train flask usage.

 To send email:
 -In file send_email.py change email and password.